BeanstalkFarms/Beanstalk-Landing/content/posts/a-farmers-guide-to-the-barn-raise.md

 1. mints Beans according to the ratio of Deposited Beans lost in the exploit and the total capital required to recapitalize all assets (for the sake of simplicity, with 100 USDC, let’s say Beanstalk mints 40 Beans); and
 2. adds 40 Beans to the underlying pool for Unripe Beans.

-At this point, none of the LP Tokens or Beans in their underlying pools are vested, or Ripenable, because the amount of debt repaid to Fertilizer is still 0%.
+At this point, none of the LP Tokens or Beans in their underlying pools are vested, or Choppable, because the amount of debt repaid to Fertilizer is still 0%.

 Let’s say there is a delta surplus of 300 Beans in the liquidity pool at the end of the first Season.
 100 Beans each go to Silo Members, the Pod Line, and Fertilizer holders.
-At this point, the penalty for Ripening would be &lt;100%, because a non-zero amount of debt has been repaid to Fertilizer holders.
+At this point, the penalty for Chopping would be &lt;100%, because a non-zero amount of debt has been repaid to Fertilizer holders.

 # Glossary